reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 TRACE ..
 Sending request POST /productindex/_search..:
 Request body: {.."query":{"bool":{"must":[{"query_string":{"query":"samsung","fields":["manufacturer^1.0"],..}},{"query_string":{"query":"laptop","fields":["category^1.0"],..}}],..}},"version":true}
 ```
+There are numerous combinations of [method naming patterns](https://docs.spring.io/spring-data/elasticsearch/docs/current/reference/html/#elasticsearch.query-methods.criterions) which generate a wide range of Elasticsearch queries.

 ## Indexing with ElasticsearchRestTemplate
 Spring Data repository may not be suitable in situations when we need more control over how we design our queries or teams already have expertise with Elasticsearch syntax.